-Project Category/Description Project Score Debt Service 17 Debt service - repayment of financing issued against future FTA revenues.
-Debt service, includ interest payments, for any financing required to advance future FTA or STP revenues to fund a CCCGP programs of projects will be treated as score 17. • · · Revenue Vehicle Replacement 16 Vehicle Replacement - replacement of a revenue vehicle at the end of its useful life (see Asset above).
-Vehicles previously purchased with revenue sources other than federal funds are eligit formula funding as long as vehicles meet the replacement age.
-Vehicles are to be replaced with similar size (up to 5' size differential) and seating capacity, e.g., a 40-foot coach replaced with a and not an articulated vehicle.
-If an operator is electing to purchase smaller or larger buses (at 5' size differential), or do a sub-fleet reconfiguration, the replacement sub-fleet will have a cor number of seats as the vehicles being replaced.
-Paratransit vehicles can be replaced with the number of seats as the vehicle is operated for the useful life period of the vehicle that it upgraded to.
-Any other significant upgrade in size will be considered as vehicle expansion and replacement.
-For urgent replacements not the result of deferred maintenance and replacement older than the usual replacement cycle (e.g., 12 or 16 years for buses depending on type of buses are observed. ble for FTA h vehicles of a 40-foot coach oove or below a mparable next larger is being not vehicle nt of assets 20% lieueive all'auullional point. s,, a project may receive an additional point.
-Revenue Vehicle Rehabilitation Revenue Vehicle Rehabilitation Vehicle Rehabilitation - major maintenance, designed to extend the useful life of a revenue vel for buses, +20 years for railcars, +20 years for locomotives, +20 years for heavy hull ferries).
-Re historic railcars, which have, by definition, extended useful lives, is included in this category.
-16 hicle (+5 years Revenue Vehicle Rehabilitation Vehicle Rehabilitation - major maintenance, designed to extend the useful life of a revenue vel for buses, +20 years for railcars, +20 years for locomotives, +20 years for heavy hull ferries).
-Re 16 hicle (+5 years Revenue Vehicle Rehabilitation Vehicle Rehabilitation - major maintenance, designed to extend the useful life of a revenue vel for buses, +20 years for railcars, +20 years for locomotives, +20 years for heavy hull ferries).
-Re historic railcars, which have, by definition, extended useful lives, is included in this category.
-16 hicle (+5 years ehabilitation of 16 Revenue Vehicle Rehabilitation Vehicle Rehabilitation - major maintenance, designed to extend the useful life of a revenue vel for buses, +20 years for railcars, +20 years for locomotives, +20 years for heavy hull ferries).
-Re historic railcars, which have, by definition, extended useful lives, is included in this category.
-Core Capacity Challenge Grant Program Projects 16 hicle (+5 years ehabilitation of 16
+CCCGP programs of projects will be treated as score 17.

+Vehicle Replacement - replacement of a revenue vehicle at the end of its useful life (see Asset Useful Life above).
+Vehicles previously purchased with revenue sources other than federal funds are eligible for FTA formula funding as long as vehicles meet the replacement age.
+Vehicles are to be replaced with vehicles of similar size (up to 5' size differential) and seating capacity, e.g., a 40-foot coach replaced with a 40-foot coach and not an articulated vehicle.
+If an operator is electing to purchase smaller or larger buses (above or below a 5' size differential), or do a sub-fleet reconfiguration, the replacement sub-fleet will have a comparable number of seats as the vehicles being replaced.
+Paratransit vehicles can be replaced with the next larger vehicle providing the existing vehicle is operated for the useful life period of the vehicle that it is being upgraded to.
+Any other significant upgrade in size will be considered as vehicle expansion and not vehicle replacement.
+For urgent replacements not the result of deferred maintenance and replacement of assets 20% older than the usual replacement cycle (e.g., 12 or 16 years for buses depending on type of bus), a project may receive an additional point.

+Revenue Vehicle Rehabilitation

+Vehicle Rehabilitation - major maintenance, designed to extend the useful life of a revenue vehicle (+5 years for buses, +20 years for railcars, +20 years for locomotives, +20 years for heavy hull ferries).
+Rehabilitation of historic railcars, which have, by definition, extended useful lives, is included in this category.

+Core Capacity Challenge Grant Program Projects